OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 **End goal:** By the end of this stage, you should have a package of [any of the supported formats](https://octopus.com/docs/packaging-applications/supported-packages) that contains your build output.
 The package will only be sitting in a folder on your build agent for now.

-We are going to split this stage into 2 clear steps:
+We are going to split this stage into 2 steps:

 **1.1) Get your project building successfully - ** I've seen this step scare many developers, mostly because it forces them to deal with that black box they've been using for a while called "Build Configuration".
 It's very common in development teams that only 1-2 devs actually know how their build works, and the rest simply click on "Run" and hope for the best.
 If you are in the latter group, this might be a good moment to change that situation and pair up with a teammate to learn how your build process works.